Beyond Rate Coding: Surrogate Gradients Enable Spike Timing Learning in Spiking Neural Networks: Validation of Spike Timing Learning on Speech Datasets

 To address this, we construct two timing-normalized variants of the SHD and SSC datasets, each with an increasing amount of rate-based information stripped away.
 These variants aim to eliminate spike count confounds while preserving discriminative temporal structure.
-The normalization process follows a two-stage strategy:
+The normalization process follows a two-stage strategy. {For clarity, we briefly note that the following subsections describe this process in two stages: Section~\ref{sec:shd_construction} first introduces the neuron and sample filtering procedure used to obtain the Part variant, and Section~3.2.2 then explains how the Norm variant is produced by subsampling spike trains to remove all rate-based information while preserving timing.}